llnl/Scabbard/doc/LLNL-README.md

  Usage Instructions
 ------------------------------

-### Scabbard Install Location
-> {Ignatio please fill out this info}

-### Instrumenting your code with Scabbard
-- For CMake projects follow the instructions given in the [Load the Scabbard CMake Module](#load-the-scabbard-cmake-module) section.
-- For other build systems please follow the relivant instructions in the main [`README.md`](https://github.com/osterhoutan-UofU/scabbard)

 ### Running your instrumented code
 Scabbard uses the contents of the `$SCABBARD_TRACE_FILE` environment variable to know where to save the trace file to.